brightzheng100/cp4waiops-installer/README.md

 Currently there is a minimum set of components included in this installation exerience, which takes less than 1 hour:

+- OpenLDAP as the LDAP server, if required (~3mins)
 - Dependent Common Services (~3mins)
 - Event Manager (~10mins)
 - AI Manager (~30mins)